-The Company also applies a number of matching adjustments ("MA") when calculating the liabilities for certain business.
+The Company also applies a matching adjustment ("MA") when calculating the liabilities for certain business.
 The MA is an increase to the discount rate, in excess of risk-free, used to value insurance liabilities where the cash flows are relatively fixed (e.g. no future premiums or surrender risk) and are well matched to assets that are intended to be held to maturity and have cash flows that are also relatively fixed.
 The intention is that, if held to maturity, the business can earn the additional yield on these assets that relate to illiquidity risk.
-Prior to 2020 the PRA had approved the application for MAs to be applied in two matching adjustment portfolios ("MAPs") in the Company, UKA Long Term Fund matching adjustment portfolio ("UKA") and hFL NPF MA portfolio ("FLL").
-During 2020 the PRA approved the merger of the FLL MAP into the UKA MAP so there is now only one MAP which retains the original UKA name.

-At 31 December 2020, the Company's excess of assets over liabilities was £12,003 million (2019: £11,859 million) on a Solvency II basis, with the increase as profits emerged on new and existing business, offset by the impact of market falls, credit spreads and asset downgrades on the balance sheet and the payment of dividends during the year.
-The excess of assets over liabilities is £4,778 million higher (2019: £6,985 million higher) on a Solvency II basis than the value under International Financial Reporting Standards ("IFRS").
+At 31 December 2022, the Company's excess of assets over liabilities was £11,675 million (2021: £11,748 million) on a Solvency II basis, with the decrease primarily driven by the impact of increased interest rates and the payment of dividends during the year, offset by profits emerging on existing business and the impact of demographic assumption changes.
+The excess of assets over liabilities is £5,236 million higher (2021: £5,206 million higher) on a Solvency II basis than the value under International Financial Reporting Standards ("IFRS").
 The difference is primarily driven by the different approaches used to value technical provisions.